linphone-40685558/group3-coursework/usecases/usecase1.md

 ## Trigger

-A request for a global population report is made.
+A request for countries information organized by global population report is made.

 ## Main Success Scenario